On Finiteness of Stationary Configurations of the Planar Five-vortex Problem: Singular sequences for central configurations and coloring rules

-\begin{definition}[Edges and strokes] There is an edge between vertex $\textbf{k}$ and vertex $\textbf{l}$ if there is either a $z$-stroke, or a $w$-stroke, or both.
-There are three types of edges, $z$-edges, $w$-edges and $zw$-edges, and only two types of strokes, represented with two different colors. \end{definition}
+If there is either a $z$-stroke, or a $w$-stroke, or both between vertex $\textbf{k}$ and vertex $\textbf{l}$, we say that there is an edge between them.
+There are three types of edges, $z$-edges, $w$-edges and $zw$-edges, see Figure \ref{fig:edges}.